stefan-jeitler/change-blog/ReadMe.md

 ## Database

-I decided to use a SQL database rather than a NoSQL db,
+I have chosen a SQL database rather than a NoSQL db,
 because relational databases are a mature technology that meet most of my requirements.

 [Database Schema](./docs/assets/ChangeTrackerDbSchema.png)